 The interior ranges and hills – between the Mackenzie Basin and downlands – are composed of sedimentary rocks (greywacke) that are between 300 and 150 million years old.

 The downlands – rolling hill country – of South Canterbury are made up of younger sedimentary rocks, mainly limestone, which contain minor coal deposits.
 A small pocket of altered limestone at Kakahu forms the oldest exposed rocks in Canterbury.

-During the periods of glaciation of the past 250,000 years, loess (a fine, windblown silt) was deposited over the sedimentary and volcanic rocks of much of lowland South Canterbury.
-In 1891 amateur scientist John Hardcastle was the first person to recognise that the loess deposits indicated several periods of cold climate.
+During the periods of glaciation in the past 250,000 years, loess (a fine, windblown silt) was deposited over the sedimentary and volcanic rocks of much of lowland South Canterbury.
+In 1891 amateur scientist John Hardcastle was the first person to recognise that the loess deposits indicated periods of cold climate.

 A mere 2–2.5 million years ago, lava erupted from a source near Mt Horrible and reached the coast at Timaru, forming the reefs that later provided shelter for vessels.
 A smaller area of basalt near Geraldine comes from an unknown source.

 South of the Rangitātā River, the downlands edge closer to the coast, with the Canterbury Plains ending at Washdyke.
 A narrow coastal plain extends south of Timaru and widens just north of the Waitaki River.
 The plains are formed by sediments carried by rivers from the Southern Alps and interior ranges, and deposited as fans.

 The downlands reach the coast only at Timaru, where there are low cliffs.
 The Canterbury and lower Waitaki plains, and the narrow plain south of Timaru, end on shingle beaches.
 Caroline Bay is an artificially created sandy beach.
 Many of the coastal lagoons and swamps have been drained, but the largest, the Wainono Lagoon, is still extensive.